Thermal energy storage: Molecular bonds

 Storing energy in molecular bonds is being investigated.
 Energy densities equivalent to lithium-ion batteries have been achieved.
 This has been done by a DSPEC (dys-sensitized photoelectrosythesis cell).
 This is a cell that can store energy that has been acquired by solar panels during the day for night-time (or even later) use.
 It is designed by taking an indication from, well known, natural photosynthesis.

 The DSPEC generates hydrogen fuel by making use of the acquired solar energy to split water molecules into its elements.
 As the result of this split, the hydrogen is isolated and the oxygen is released into the air.
 This sounds easier than it actually is.
 Four electrons of the water molecules need to be separated and transported elsewhere.
 Another difficult part is the process of merging the two separate hydrogen molecules.

-The DSPEC consist out of two components: a molecule and a nanoparticle.
+The DSPEC consists of two components: a molecule and a nanoparticle.
 The molecule is called a chromophore-catalyst assembly which absorbs sunlight and kick starts the catalyst.
 This catalyst separates the electrons and the water molecules.
 The nanoparticles are assembled into a thin layer and a single nanoparticle has many chromophore-catalyst on it.
 The function of this thin layer of nanoparticles is to transfer away the electrons which are separated from the water.
 This thin layer of nanoparticles is coated by a layer of titanium dioxide.
 With this coating, the electrons that come free can be transferred more quickly so that hydrogen could be made.
 This coating is, again, coated with a protective coating that strengthens the connection between the chromophore-catalyst and the nanoparticle.

 Using this method, the solar energy acquired from the solar panels is converted into fuel (hydrogen) without releasing the so-called greenhouse gasses.
 This fuel can be stored into a fuel cell and, at a later time, used to generate electricity.